Andry60351/GihubFollowers/README.md

 2) Click on "Clone an existing project"
 <img src="Screenshots/Step1.png" height=300>

-3) On the search bar on the top, paste the url of this repo and click clone.
+3) Paste the link on the search bar, and click clone.
 <img src="Screenshots/Step2&Step3.png" height=300>